USFWS/secas/_posts/2020-02-24-New-short-videos-on-Piedmont-prairies-ready-to-share.md

   name: PiedmontPrairie.jpg
   alt: >-
     Brown butterfly sitting on a yellow flower in a prairie meadow.
   caption: Common buckeye butterfly at a Piedmont prairie in McDowell Nature Preserve, Charlotte, NC.
+Video still courtesy of Piedmont Prairie Partnership.
   headerClass: light-text
   float: right
 ---